the-crypt-keeper/can-ai-code/README.md

 https://huggingface.co/spaces/mike-ravkine/can-ai-code-results

 All model answers and evaluation results are now included inside this repository!

-See `results/`
+Install a recent release of streamlit `pip install streamlit==1.23` then `streamlit run app.py` to run the result browser app locally.

 ## Results HumanEval